What to Expect

 Starting therapy is a brave step—and it’s normal to feel a mix of curiosity, hope, and nerves.
 You might wonder what actually happens in a session, how personal it will get, or how you’ll know if it’s working.
 This page is here to give you a clear picture of what to expect, so you can feel more at ease before you begin.

-The heart of therapy is a safe, nonjudgmental environment where you can show up exactly as you are.
+The heart of therapy is an encouraging, nonjudgmental environment where you can show up exactly as you are.
 You don’t have to have all the words, you don’t have to explain everything perfectly, and you don’t have to hold anything back.

 Your sessions are confidential, with only a few rare exceptions related to safety, and our focus is on building trust at your pace.
 Many people worry about being judged or saying “too much”—but here, you can talk about what matters to you without fear.